OldGoldie/AITA-Rule-1-Macro/README.md

 # AITA-Rule-1-Macro

 Adds a "RULE 1" button to comments in the AITA mod queue on old reddit.
-Pressing the button performs 3 actions in one click: Removes the comment, Adds a "R1" note to the user and comments a civility removal reason as the subreddit. **This only support Chromium browsers**
+Pressing the button performs 3 actions in one click: Removes the comment, Adds a "R1" note to the user and comments a civility removal reason as the subreddit. **Right now, this only supports Chromium browsers**

 It can be modified to support other subreddits, but everything is hardcoded and it's not intended to support more than one.

-You will need to edit the ``subreddit.toLowerCase()`` check and the ``var removalMessage`` in contentScript.
+If you have stumbled across this repo and want to use it on another subreddit, you will need to edit the ``subreddit.toLowerCase()`` check and the ``var removalMessage`` in contentScript.

 # Installation